brisa-build/brisa/docs/03-components-details/03-context.md

 Caveats:

 - `useContext()` call in a component is not affected by providers returned from the same component.
 The corresponding `<context-provider>` needs to be above the component doing the `useContext()` call.
-- Instead of an import it is inside the [`RequestContext`](/docs/building-your-application/data-fetching/request-context) and this is so because if the context is stored inside the request, since each request is different and it is better that it is not global to **avoid concurrency problems**.
+- Instead of an import it is inside the [`RequestContext`](/docs/building-your-application/data-fetching/request-context) or [`WebContext`](/docs/building-your-application/data-fetching/web-context).
+In the case of server the context is stored inside the request, since each request is different and it is better that it is not global to **avoid concurrency problems**.
+In the case of web is needed within the `WebContext` to generate a reactive signal that is cleared when the web component is disconnected.